By: Debra Kabalkin on September 25th, 2025

 2. Provide a point of contact

 No matter how well-organized you are, there will always be some difficult questions.
-It’s good to have a point of contact who can handle questions from employees or their managers.
+It’s beneficial to have a designated point of contact who can effectively handle questions from employees or their managers.
 In some cases, these questions might require a response from the benefits provider.

 Some tips here include: